Destroyer-official/Destroyer_P2P/README.md

 ### Security Levels

-The application supports multiple security levels that can be configured:
-- `STANDARD`: Basic security features (TLS, X3DH)
-- `ENHANCED`: Adds Double Ratchet and stronger ciphers
-- `QUANTUM_RESISTANT`: Enables all post-quantum features (default)

-## Troubleshooting

 ### Connection Issues

 1. **Cannot discover public IP**:
-   - Ensure your firewall allows UDP traffic
+   - Ensure you have an publiv ipv6 address
    - Try alternative STUN servers through the retry option
+   - if no ipv6 address avilable only ipv4 address show uou can restart your network device to get an new public ipv6 address or use an vpn to get an public ipv6 address

 2. **Connection timeout**:
    - Verify both peers have correct connection information
-   - Check if both peers are behind symmetric NATs (may require relay server)
+   - Check if both peers are behind symmetric NATs

 3. **TLS handshake failure**:
    - Ensure both peers are running the same version